Science Center 1306

 Exploring geometry.
 Learning connections between math and other fields, especially art, and having “that is so cool!” moments.
 Learning how people learn.
 Volunteering as a tutor.
 Talking about things mathematical and not-mathematical with my husband.
 Reading (mostly mysteries), gardening, exercising.

 For my dissertation, I studied Commutative Ring Theory and Homological Algebra.
 Now, I’m spending time learning non-Euclidean geometry, and exploring the connections between math and art, as I mentioned earlier.

 Teaching my students how to read, learn, and do mathematics.
 I try to have them actually do some math during nearly every class meeting, rather than simply listening to me lecturing the whole time.
 I also often have the students solve relatively realistic, open-ended problems and describe their solutions in everyday language.

-I almost always assign projects in my classes.
+I assign projects in many of my classes.
 In Math and Art, the students choose between a number of projects: some involve creating art using mathematical concepts, others involve analyzing existing art mathematically, and a few involve writing reaction papers to articles or books.
-In Calculus I and II, I give the students open-ended questions (in other words, realistic problems which can be solved in a variety of different ways) and ask them to, as a group, solve the problem and write a letter describing the solution to someone who is not an expert in that subject.
-And in Abstract Algebra, the students have individual semester-long projects to help make the material more concrete.
+In Euclidean and Non-Euclidean Geometry, students have individual extended projects working through a geometric topic, writing a paper and presenting on it at the end of the term.
+In Abstract Algebra, the students have individual semester-long projects to help make the material more concrete.